kamrankashef/connect2/README.md

 #### Initial Configuration

-If you do not have a `~/.connect2` the first time you run `connect2` you will be prompted to create an alias:
+If you do not have a `~/.connect2` config file, the first time you run `connect2` you will be prompted to create your first alias:

 ```
 $ ./connect2